 The literature contains many different definitions of the word "algorithm", and many different definitions of cost metrics for algorithms.
-Often two choices are polynomially equivalent in the sense that cost C under the first definition implies cost $C^{O(1)}$ under the second definition and vice versa, making the definitions interchangeable for, e.g., proving reductions among polynomial-time adversaries; but more precision is required when one wants to see, e.g., the difference between an attack taking time $2^{0.5n}$.
+Often two choices are polynomially equivalent in the sense that cost C under the first definition implies cost $C^{O(1)}$ under the second definition and vice versa, making the definitions interchangeable for, e.g., proving reductions among polynomial-time adversaries; but more precision is required when one wants to see, e.g., the difference between an attack taking time $2^{0.3n}$ and an attack taking time $2^{0.5n}$ .

-This section selects a particular model of computation and cost metric for this paper's case study.
-In short, the model is a conventional Boolean-circuit model, specifically with every \leq 2-bit-to-1-bit function allowed as a cost-1 gate.
+This section selects a particular model of computation and cost metric for this paper's case studies.
+In short, the model is a conventional Boolean-circuit model, specifically with every $\leq$ 2-bit-to-1-bit function allowed as a cost-1 gate.
 Bit 0 and bit 1 and bit copying are free.
-The model and metric have a simple definition (see Section 2.1) and a straightforward formalization (see Section 3.6).
+The model and metric have a simple definition (see Section 2.1) and a straightforward formalization (see Section 4.7).

 Conceptually, this paper's formalization process can start with other fully defined models of computation and cost metrics.
 There are many possibilities in the literature beyond this particularly easy Boolean-circuit model.
-Appendix E summarizes other common Boolean-circuit models.
-Appendix F considers validation of the particular model used here.
-Appendix G considers the more complicated possibility of using random-access-machine models (RAM models) rather than Boolean-circuit models.
+Section 2.2 summarizes other common Boolean-circuit models.
+Section 3 considers validation of the particular model used here.
+Appendix E considers the more complicated possibility of using random-access-machine models (RAM models) rather than Boolean-circuit models.